 Dr. Debbie White grew up in the Midwest in Hammond, Indiana.
 Her love of nature and animals led her to a career in helping animals.
 She attended Purdue University in West Lafayette, Indiana where she received both her B.S. in Animal Science and her D.V.M.
 Shortly after graduation she moved to the desert Southwest and has proudly called Las Vegas home ever since where she lives with her husband and her pets, “Boss” a Yorkie-Shih Tzu mix and “Nikki” a Bouvier des Flanders.

-Dr. White is a regular veterinary contributor on local news and national radio programming.
-Dr. White is known as “Dr. Debbie” on her weekly nationally broadcast radio program, Animal Radio, where she fields questions from pet lovers across the country about their furry, feathered, and scaly pets.
-Her pet children include “Boss” a Shih-poo-kie mix and “Nikki” a Bouvier Des Flandres .
+Over the years she has served as a regular veterinary contributor on local news and national radio programming and enjoys educating pet owners on health matters.
+From 2008 to 2020 she has been known as “Dr. Debbie” on the weekly nationally broadcast radio program called Animal Radio, where she fields questions from pet lovers across the country.

 Taylor Parker, D.V.M.

 Dr. Taylor Parker comes from Akron, Ohio which is where she first fell in love with taking care of animals.
 “Growing up, my sister and I were always taking in any injured wildlife we found,” Dr. Parker said.
 “The need to care for animals has stuck with me ever since.”